csterritt/mastro-blog/data/vancouver/about.md

-# Title: First stop: Vancouver
+# Title: Vancouver, November 2025

 We wanted to break up the long flight to Japan into two parts, and I'd always wanted to visit Vancouver.
 Here are some photos from our stay.